Welcome (including school values)

 A misconception could be that a growth mindset denies the importance of talent.
 It doesn’t.
 A growth mindset is simply the belief that the talents and abilities of all children can be developed further!
 Everyone can become better than they thought they could be… if they are prepared to take a risk and sometimes fall.

 Ahoy… it’s the Infant Adventure!

-The Infant Adventure is now operational and what an adventure it is proving to be!
+The Infant Adventure has begun and what an adventure it is proving to be!